- Reader Case: Same Sex Couple Wants to Retire Early Overseas - February 19, 2024

 Update: Reader “gcai” warned of ATM machines which mention “no fee charged” but uses a fixed exchange rate which causes you to haemorrhage money from a bad exchange rate.
 So do your due diligence and make sure you don’t get scammed.

-We use our Tangerine debit card (since Scotiabank bought Tangerine) because not only do we avoid the ATMs fees while travelling abroad, we also earn 2.5% interest in our savings account!
+We use our Tangerine debit card (since Scotiabank bought Tangerine) because not only do we avoid the ATMs fees while travelling abroad, we also earned 2.75% interest in our savings account!

 You guys have it made!
 Simply use Charles Schwab and you get no fees and all your ATM fees re-imbursed at the end of your month, no matter where you are in the world.
 One caveat: you need to open a high-yield checking account to qualify.
 But there’s no minimum deposit required and no monthly service fee.